 Generation of Income and Savings / loan Schemes

-There were 54 groups with 948 people trained in bee keeping and given 511 hives, smokers and veils.
-They were taught to use ‘Kenya top bar’ hives, a new technology used to control aphids which have been threatening to wipe out the wild bee population in Zimbabwe, as they spread from South Africa.
-20 years later Makoni District is green thanks to all the trees planted by the community to ensure bees can forage and the wild bee population flourishes.
+Bee keeping: Members are taught to use ‘Kenya top bar’ hives, a technology used to control aphids which have been threatening to wipe out the wild bee population in Zimbabwe, as they spread from South Africa.
+Trees are planted by the community to ensure bees can forage and the wild bee population flourishes.